-In accordance with current health and safety best practices, Our Ventura TV interviews are being conducted online using free Zoom video conferencing software.
+In accordance with current health and safety practices, Our Ventura TV interviews are being conducted online using free Zoom video conferencing software.
 Click “Contact” to get scheduled.

 What is Our Ventura TV?